arshad0627/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+**Developed by: A. MOHAMEDARSHADULLAH** **RegisterNumber: 24005938**
 */

 **RTL LOGIC FOR FLIPFLOPS**

-**DESIGN BY** : Arshad

 **TIMING DIGRAMS FOR FLIP FLOPS**